quickclaim-io/public-api/README.md

 ## Participant APIs
 ### GET /participant
-This function gets list of all participants you have registered in quickclaim app in your organisation.
+This function gets list of all participants you have registered in quickclaim app for your organisation.
+You can use the below field as the query parameters to filter your result.

+**Query parameters:**
+- ndisNumber: You can have the complete number (like 430000001) or part of the number (like 4300) as the input.
+- clientNumber: Is a string field and you can have it either for the complete string or part of the string as the input.
+- participantName: In filters participant first name and last name are concatenated and you.
+Using this filter you can search on the first name, last name or both.

 Request sample:
 ``` bash
 var options = {